 CHINA - The prices of farm produce in China rose slightly last week according to a survey of 36 large and medium-sized cities carried out by the Ministry of Commerce.

 The prices of poultry and eggs continued to rise, with the price of eggs up three per cent and chicken up 0.9 per cent.

-Wholesale prices of beef and lamb rose 0.5 per cent and 0.2 per cent as compared the previous week.
+The prices of meat rose, with the prices of pork and lamb up 1.1 per cent and 0.2 per cent respectively, and the price of beef remaining stable compared to the previous week.

 TheCattleSite News Desk